ilifu/ilifu_user_docs/docs/getting_started/best_practices.md

 1. The login node must only be used for submitting jobs to Slurm.
 2. Do not store large files in your $HOME directory
-3. The /scratch mount is for data processing only.
-Files must be removed from your /scratch folder once data processing is complete.
+3. The scratch mounts (/scratch2 and /scratch3) are for data processing only.
+Files must be removed from your scratch folders once data processing is complete.
 4. Help the Slurm job scheduler by accurately [identifying your job's resource requirements](tech_docs/running_jobs#_4-specifying-resources-when-running-jobs-on-slurm), including:
   a) Total number of nodes and cores required
   b) Total amount of RAM required